-Nielsen has released its latest National Readership Survey to reveal New Zealand's top 10 magazines according to readership.
-And while AA Directions remains well ahead of its competitors, New Zealand Geographic's digital drive has grown its print readership enough to see it make the list for the first time.
+Nielsen has released its latest National Readership Survey to reveal New Zealand’s top 10 magazines according to readership.
+And while AA Directions remains well ahead of its competitors, NZ Geographic’s digital drive has grown its print readership enough to see it make the list for the first time.

 Simply You Living, Bride & Groom, Habitat, NZ Life & Leisure and Wild Tomato were the major winners in the latest magazine figures, while The Red Bulletin, Trade a Boat, Cleo, Boating New Zealand and FishHead had tough years.
 PLUS: we look at spending trends of the top ten magazine advertisers.